EastEriq/LAST_QHYccd/ImageAcquisition.md

 The methods `.takeLive` and `.collectLiveExposure` **only** support the latter way of retrieving images.

-The function assigned to `.ImageHandler` must treat as first argument the camera object itself, but can take any number of further arguments.
+The function assigned to `.ImageHandler` must accept as first argument the camera object itself, but can take any number of further arguments.
 It is thus possible to pass to this function not only information about the camera and `.LastImage` just acquired, but also for instance about the pier system.

 Such additional arguments are passed transparently, as `varargin` arguments after the mandatory ones, to the